This unique seaside home could be yours

 FEATURES OF THE PROPERTY FOR SALE

 According to Whitsunday Council, Lot 6 in 'Chesapeake Estate' measures 1.687 hectares (4.17 acres), within an estate of 76 hectares (188 acres).
-By way of background, Lot 6 was formerly Lot 29 within the original 'Parc Exclusif' estate at which time it measured 3.448 hectares.
-The discrepancy is, I am advised, due to the area of the adjacent common property roadway.
+By way of background, Lot 6 was formerly Lot 29 within the original 'Parc Exclusif' estate.
 The majority of the estate remains forested.

 In legal terms, Chesapeake Estate is known as a Community Titles Scheme (Small Schemes Module).
 There are currently four homes within the estate, with a maximum of two more yet to be constructed.

-The original estate ('Parc Exclusif') was developed by a New Zealander by the name of Donald McDonald.
+The original estate was named 'Parc Exclusif', and was developed by a New Zealander by the name of Donald McDonald.
 Don had a vision of a very exclusive high-security retirement estate incorporating a private hospital.
 Don spent several million dollars in the early-mid 1980’s purchasing the land and building infrastructure that included a water reticulation system and a sealed private road built to public road standards (including rock retaining walls, armco fencing, stormwater culverts, etc).
-The house now being offered for sale was built to very exacting standards by Don for his own use.
+The house now being offered for sale was built to exacting standards by Don for his own use.